 Union Square Holiday Market

 Internationally renowned, the Union Square Holiday Market is an excellent place to do your holiday shopping.
 A vast selection of craftsmen and artists create a unique assortment of gifts sure to catch your eye.
-Moreover, the items are high quality and affordable.
-The market opens November 16 and closes December 24, 2017.
+Moreover, the items are of high quality and affordable.
+Keep in mind, the market opens on November 16 and closes on December 24, 2018.

 Tip: Bring cash for vendor purchases.
 Not all are credit card friendly.